Live Aid – All-Star Ensemble and Bowie’s 1985 Performance

 A global musical moment

-Live Aid marked an unprecedented moment in popular music history, linking simultaneous concerts across continents via live broadcast.
+Live Aid marked an unprecedented moment in popular music history, linking simultaneous concerts across continents via live broadcast to an audience of over one billion people.

-The event transformed music into a shared global experience, collapsing geographical distance through technology and spectacle.
+The event transformed music into a shared global experience, collapsing geographical distance through technology, spectacle and collective awareness.

 David Bowie at Live Aid